fairDataSociety/fairdrive-apps-markdown/README.md

-# Markdown editor with Fair Connect
+# Markdown editor with FairDrive Protocol

 This is React app will edit text and save it to swarm using FairOS and Fairdrive Connect.